Shot-noise reduction for lattice Hamiltonians: Sampling improvements under global depolarization noise

-where $\norm{\cdot}_{\frac{F}{d}}$ denotes the Frobenius norm renormalized by a dimension factor $d=2^n$ for system size $n$.
+where $\norm{\cdot}_F/d$ denotes the Frobenius norm renormalized by a dimension factor $d=2^n$ for system size $n$.

-\begin{proof}[Proof (Sketch)] We use known results from representation theory, more concretely the Schur-Weyl duality, and the so-called swap-trick to resolve the integrals.
+\begin{proof}[Proof (Sketch)] We use known results from representation theory, more concretely the Schur-Weyl duality, and the so-called swap-trick to compute the Hilbert space averages.
 For the explicit calculation see Appendix~\ref{appendix:Lemma_2}. \end{proof} \end{lemma}

-Within the Lemma we used that the $\{ \ket \xi \}$ are distributed up to the second moment indistinguishably from a Haar-random state.
-This is agnostic to a specific preparation algorithm and reflects that the target state can only be prepared up to an error $\epsilon$.